 In response to an influx of inquiries we’ve received from customers, we’re responding with important CDC information about the 2019 Novel Coronavirus or 2019-nCoV.
-Even though this virus is currently having very limited impact on patients in the U.S, it’s always a good idea to stock up and be prepared should the situation change.

 The latest CDC Updates on Coronavirus